SchwarzIT/terraform-provider-stackit/docs/resources/project.md

 - `billing_ref` (String) billing reference for cost transparency
 - `name` (String) the project name
-- `owner_id` (String) user ID of the owner of the project.
+- `owner_email` (String) Email address of owner of the project.
 This value is only considered during creation. changing it afterwards will have no effect.
+- `parent_container_id` (String) the container ID in which the project will be created

 ### Optional